oat-sa/taohub-articles/forge/qti/tao-pci.md

 Summary:
 --------

 This proposal changes and recommendations about IMS Portable Custom Interaction Best Practice is adapted from the original work from IMS and the Pacific Metrics.
-It proposes changes and recommendations on various aspects of the specification, based on a working prototype of Portable Custom Interaction into the TAO Computer Based Assessment Platform, developed by Open Assessment Technologies.\
+It proposes changes and recommendations on various aspects of the specification, based on a working prototype of Portable Custom Interaction into the TAO Computer Based Assessment Platform, developed by Open Assessment Technologies.<br/>

-The goal of the proposal is to emphasize the software components and their APIs, which compose the cornerstones of the specification, in order to provide software developers guidance to author Portable Custom Interactions.\
+The goal of the proposal is to emphasize the software components and their APIs, which compose the cornerstones of the specification, in order to provide software developers guidance to author Portable Custom Interactions.<br/>

 Finally, this proposal wants to leverage the AMD (Asynchronous Module Definition) paradigm by recommending to implement Portable Custom Interactions as AMD modules.

 Introduction
 ------------

-This proposal for IMS Portable Custom Interaction (PCI) Best Practice specification is based upon the original work of IMS and the proposal of Pacific Metrics.\
+This proposal for IMS Portable Custom Interaction (PCI) Best Practice specification is based upon the original work of IMS and the proposal of Pacific Metrics.<br/>

 To verify the technical feasibility of the basis documents, several prototypes were implemented at Open Assessment Technologies.
-During the prototyping phase, we identified key issues and developed guidance on how to make PCI more Delivery Engine and Item authors friendly : enabling it to be flexible enough to fit in as much delivery engines as possible in the market and widely adopted by Portable Custom Interaction authors as well.\
+During the prototyping phase, we identified key issues and developed guidance on how to make PCI more Delivery Engine and Item authors friendly : enabling it to be flexible enough to fit in as much delivery engines as possible in the market and widely adopted by Portable Custom Interaction authors as well.<br/>

 Since version alpha 3.0.0, TAO has incorporated an experimental PCI specification support implementing the content of this proposal.
 The motivations that drive this proposal are the balance between development cost and end-user interests (portability, features, ease of authoring) - two essential components to any decision maker considering to adopt or implement the PCI specification.
-To achieve this goal, Open Assessment Technologies wants through this proposal attempt, leverage the AMD paradigm by recommending to implement Portable Custom Interactions as AMD modules, which will definitely encourage interaction developers to package and share their implementations in an appropriate way, fostering the adoption of the IMS Portable Custom Interaction (PCI) Best Practice specification.\
+To achieve this goal, Open Assessment Technologies wants through this proposal attempt, leverage the AMD paradigm by recommending to implement Portable Custom Interactions as AMD modules, which will definitely encourage interaction developers to package and share their implementations in an appropriate way, fostering the adoption of the IMS Portable Custom Interaction (PCI) Best Practice specification.<br/>

-The concept map below illustrates the numerous concepts and the process that helped to shape this proposal, to give readers an overview of all the things being considered while writing this proposal attempt.\
+The concept map below illustrates the numerous concepts and the process that helped to shape this proposal, to give readers an overview of all the things being considered while writing this proposal attempt.<br/>

 ![](http://forge.taotesting.com/attachments/download/3452/pciMindMap.png)

 Example Implementation
 ----------------------

 An interaction has been implemented to validate the experimental support of PCI in the TAO Platform.
-It is a simple “likert scale” interaction that will be used as an example to illustrate this proposal.\
+It is a simple “likert scale” interaction that will be used as an example to illustrate this proposal.<br/>

-The screenshot below shows a QTI assessmentItem component with three instances of the “Likert Scale Portable Custom Interaction” instantiated with different configuration options.\
+The screenshot below shows a QTI assessmentItem component with three instances of the “Likert Scale Portable Custom Interaction” instantiated with different configuration options.<br/>

 Figure 2: A QTI assessmentItem containing 3 Portable Custom Interaction instances\
 ![](http://forge.taotesting.com/attachments/download/3449/sampleRendering.png)